tgowon/effective-java-3e-notes/items/item-11-always-override-hashcode-when-you-override-equals.md

 #### Why `31`?

 > The value 31 was chosen because it is an odd prime.
-If it were even and teh multiplication overflowed, information would be lost, because multiplication by 2 is equivalent to shifting.
+If it were even and the multiplication overflowed, information would be lost, because multiplication by 2 is equivalent to shifting.
 The advantage of using a prime is less clear, but it is traditional.
 A nice property of 31 is that the multiplication can be replaced by a shift and a subtraction for better performance on some architectures: `31*i == (i<<5) - i`.
 Modern VMs do this sort of optimization automatically.

 ### If you need to create your own `hashCode` implementation, follow a recipe